DragoniteSpam/GMBenchmark/readme.md

 This should work on GMS2023.2 or later.
 It might work on earlier versions back to 2022.11, haven't tried.
 I use a few features added in 2022.11 so it won't work in anything earlier than that.

+### To do

+Whenever I have other work that I don't feel like doing, I'll probably add:

+ - Other chart types (at least a bar chart, maybe others)
+ - A "Run test x times" button
+ - Don't automatically run all tests on startup (to make the program load faster)

 ## Credits

 The UI is based on [Emu](https://dragonite.itch.io/emu), which I made, which in turn uses Juju's [Scribble 8.0.1b1](https://github.com/JujuAdams/Scribble) to render text in the UI.
 There isn't anyting else that's very exciting in here.